|The Directors are pleased to present their Report on the business and

 - Diluted 65.07 26.23 82.00 43.99

 Operating Expenses (Standalone as well as Consolidated) for the year

 ended March 31, 2013 include exceptional expense ofRs.52.9 million.

 On a Consolidated basis (covering global operations in India, USA,

-Canada, Europe, Philippines, Jamaica and Mauritius), Operating Income
+Canada, Europe, Philippines, Jamaica and UAE), Operating Income for FY

 On a Standalone basis (for India and overseas branch offices),

 Operating Income was r 8,663.5 million in FY '14, an increase of 23.2%

 over the Operating Income of r 7,034.1 million in FY '13.
 EBITDA

 increased by 47.5% from r1,212.2 million (excluding exceptional